 The revised Impact of Event Scale (IES-R) is a self-report questionnaire developed by Dr Daniel Weiss and Dr Charles Marmar and is designed to reflect the DSM-IV criteria for post-traumatic stress disorder (PTSD).
 The original Impact of Events Scale (IES) predated the adoption of PTSD as a ‘legitimate’ diagnosis in the DSM-III and measured two of the four DSM-IV criteria for PTSD specifically, ‘re-experiencing / intrusion’ and ‘avoidance / numbing’.
 This IES-R version includes hyperarousal, another of the DSM criteria for PTSD.
 Other criteria include exposure to a traumatic event, duration of symptoms and impairment due to symptoms.
 The hyperarousal scale help measure hyperarousal symptoms e.g. anger and irritability, heightened startle response, difficulty concentrating and hypervigilance.
-The IES-R report was developed by Dr Gary C. Townsend and Michelle Townsend of Skillworx Africa (Pty) Ltd.
+The IES-R report was developed by Dr Gary C. Townsend of Skillworx Africa (Pty) Ltd.

 Why measure the impact of traumatic events

 The IES-R is a broadly applicable self-report measure designed to assess current subjective distress for any specific life event (PTSD).
 It is an instrument that can be used for repeated measurement over a period of time.
 Its sensitivity to change renders it useful for monitoring the client’s progress in therapy.
 The main strengths of this revised measure for the individual are that it is short, quick, and easy to administer and score and may be used repeatedly to assess progress.
 It is intended to be used as a screening tool, not a diagnostic test.